 Designated authors should meet all four criteria for authorship in the ICMJE Recommendations.
-All contributors need to specify the individual contributions at the end of the text (not in acknowledgment).
-Journal articles will not be published unless a signature of all authors is received.
+Journal articles will not be published unless signatures of all authors are received.
 Author statement form should be uploaded.
-Written consent of any cited individual(s) noted in acknowledgments or personal communications should be included.
+Written consent of any cited individual(s) noted in acknowledgements or personal communications should be included.